Utah Tech University Scholarships 2025–2026 | Automatic, Competitive & Honors Aid

 Utah Tech awards admission-based scholarships automatically when you’re admitted by the priority date.
 Awards are tied to your Index Score (unweighted GPA × 10 + highest ACT composite) or unweighted GPA alone.
 Top nonresident and resident tiers use the index; mid tiers are GPA-only.

-Good Neighbor (Nonresident) Resident tuition + surcharge HS graduate from AZ (Mohave/Coconino) or NV (Clark/Lincoln); GPA ≥ 2.5; July 15 deadline.
-Yes — apply for the program.
-Yes — ≥6 credits/term; min GPA 2.0.
-Border-county residents who meet GPA and apply on time.
+Good Neighbor (Nonresident) Resident tuition + surcharge HS grad from AZ (Mohave/Coconino) or NV (Clark/Lincoln); GPA ≥ 2.5; July 15 deadline Yes — brief application needed Yes — 6 credits/term; 2.0 GPA Border-county grads with qualifying GPA/app July 15

 Do I need a separate application?